attack/laptop/README.md

 # Laptop

-Laptop is a script to set up a Mac OS X laptop for Rails development.
+Laptop is an idempotent script to set up a Mac OS X laptop for Rails development.

 ## Requirements